-- The United Nations system can assist States to strengthen the resilience of coastal communities that are vulnerable to tropical cyclones, associated storm surges and other extreme events and support their climate change adaptation strategies, including through multi-hazard impact-based forecast and warning services (WMO, IOC/UNESCO, UNISDR). - The United Nations and its Specialized Agencies should enhance the assistance they provide to States for improving the observation, coastal bathymetric data, modelling and forecasting of extreme weather events and the development of multi-hazard early warning systems and risk management strategies (WMO, IOC/UNESCO, IMO, IHO, UNISDR).
+- CO2 observations from long-term stations, together with surface and interior ocean measurements from ships, need to be sustained and extended. - Better information on trends in ocean heat content, measured both vertically from the surface to deep-sea waters and horizontally from the poles to the equator, is needed to inform policymaking on climate adaptation and resilience, fisheries, coastal management and related issues. - The United Nations system can assist States to strengthen the resilience of coastal communities that are vulnerable to tropical cyclones, associated storm surges and other extreme events and support their climate change adaptation strategies. - The United Nations and its Specialized Agencies should enhance the assistance they provide to States for improving the observation, coastal bathymetric data, modelling and forecasting of extreme weather events and the development of multi-hazard early warning systems and risk management strategies.